MarioRomeroC/Mixclask/README.txt

 >...
 Units of each columns are more flexible here (you can write 'kpc' instead of 'pc' and give data in these units) However, the first rows ALWAYS have to match with the middle of each ISM region.
 For rings, this is the ring radius.
 For shells, this is the sum of the outer and inner radius, divided by two (its mean).
 In the ISM example provided, first row must be 1.0 0.0 0.0 and second 2.5 0.0 0.0.
-The output files of these region would be the SedFile you provide in the ISM input data.
+The output files of these region would be the SedFile you provide in the ISM input data ('ISMregion1.sed' and 'ISMregion2.sed', from the same example).
-Once all ISM region have its corresponding row, any remaining rows can have the positions you want, and they will be named as 'output_R[number]_z[number]kpc.sed .
+Once all ISM regions have its corresponding row, any remaining rows can have the positions you want, and they will be named as 'output_R[number]_z[number]kpc.sed .
 Taking the ISM input example, third row will produce an output called 'output_R0.0036_z0.005kpc.sed'

 ---